Reidsville man arrested after deputies say he stabbed another man in the neck

-A Reidsville man was arrested in connection with a stabbing Saturday night that sent another man to the hospital, according to a news release issued Tuesday from the Rockingham County Sheriff's Office.
+REIDSVILLE — A Reidsville man has been arrested in connection with a stabbing Saturday night that sent another man to the hospital, the Rockingham County Sheriff's Office said Tuesday in a news release.

-Tuttle, of 937 Knowles Road, is in the Rockingham County Detention Center under a $1,000,000 secured bond, the release stated.
+Tuttle is in the Rockingham County Detention Center under a $1 million secured bail, the sheriff's office said.

 Deputies went to Tuttle's home just before 8:30 p.m.
-Saturday and found another man suffering from a laceration to his neck.
-The man was taken to the hospital for treatment, the release stated.
+Saturday and found another man suffering from a cut to his neck.
+The man was taken to the hospital for treatment, authorities said.

 Post a comment as